ypaulsussman/yblog/content/other_peoples_lines.md

 Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one getting burned. -Buddha (c.
 566-480 BCE)

 It is easy enough to be friendly to one's friends.
 But to befriend the one who regards himself as your enemy is the quintessence of true religion.
 The other is mere business. -Mohandas K. Gandhi (1869-1948)

 Most men pursue pleasure with such breathless haste they hurry past it. -Soren Kierkegaard, philosopher (1813-1855)

-Nothing contributes so much to tranquilizing the mind as a steady purpose - a point on which the soul may fix its intellectual eye. –Mary Wollstonecraft Shelley, author (1797-1851)
+Nothing contributes so much to tranquilizing the mind as a steady purpose - a point on which the soul may fix its intellectual eye. -Mary Wollstonecraft Shelley, author (1797-1851)

-A painting is never finished - it simply stops in interesting places. –Paul Gardner, painter
+A painting is never finished - it simply stops in interesting places. -Paul Gardner, painter

 Sometimes I think we're alone in the universe, and sometimes I think we're not.
 In either case, the idea is quite staggering. -Arthur C Clarke, science fiction writer (1917- )